Why should I use SuperStringer.com for restringing?

 Should I use a synthetic, poly or natural gut string?

-Tennis Strings can generally be divide into two categories: Synthetic and Natural Gut.
+Tennis Strings can generally be divided into two categories: Synthetic and Natural Gut.
 Both have advantages and disadvantages.
 Synthetics encompass a very wide and diverse assortment of string varying in material, construction types, and cost.

 The most common material used for synthetics is nylon, although many other materials are now used in modern strings.
 Basic nylon is constructed of a monofilament of nylon.
 This is the most basic and cheapest of tennis strings.